danadascalescu00/PostIt/README.md

 ![First page application](https://github.com/danadascalescu00/PostIt/blob/master/Design/Asset%201.png)

 ## Getting started
-&emsp; These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites